 PAIRED READING SCHEME

-All S1 pupils are assessed on entry to Balfron High using the Suffolk Reading test and Vernon Spelling Test.
+All S1 pupils are assessed on entry to Balfron High using the IDL Reading test and Spelling Test.

 As a result of this assessment some pupils will be offered additional support with reading skills.
 This may be to support accuracy, speed, comprehension or confidence.